What Are Rate Limits?

 - Cache character info for 1 week

-- Cache public profiles for 1 hour
+- Cache publisher data for 1 week

 - Invalidate cache when data changes

-4. Monitor Rate Limit Headers
+3. Monitor Rate Limit Headers

 Check remaining requests before making calls: